tcdi/plrust/README.md

 plrust will silently ignore the one for the current host.
 In other words, plrust only uses them when cross compiling for the other architecture.

+### Lints

+As discussed above, PL/Rust has its own "rustc driver" named `plrustc`.
+This must be installed using the [`plrustc/build.sh`](plrustc/build.sh) script and the resulting executable must be on the `PATH`, or it should reside somewhere that is included in the `plrust.PATH_override` GUC.

+The `plrust.required_lints` GUC defines which lints must have been applied to a function before PL/Rust will load the library and execute the function.
+Using the `PLRUST_REQUIRED_LINTS` environment variable, it is possible to enforce that certain lints are always required of compiled functions, regardless of the `plrust.required_lints` GUC value.
+`PLRUST_REQUIRED_LINTS`'s format is a comma-separated list of lint named.
+It must be set in the environment in which Postgres is started.
+The intention here is that the system administrator can force certain lints for execution if for some reason `postgresql.conf` or the users able to modify it are not trusted.

 ## Environment Variables